chrishic/AWS-certs/professional/solutions-architect/to-do.md

 * Techniques to allow mobile users to make calls to DynamoDB
 	- Cognito // User pools vs identity pools // Security Token Service // Web Identity Provider
 * CloudFormation
+* Revisit S3 lifecycle policies and rules of when you can transition to Glacier
 * Design a hybrid architecture using key AWS technologies (e.g., VPN, AWS Direct Connect)
 * Architect a continuous integration and deployment process
+* Blue/green deployments
+* Understand cache population techniques
+	- Write-through
+	- Lazy loading

 ## Items to Research